fluxfederation/on_form/README.md

 	  end
 	end

 Now we need to make our form object.
 At this point we need to tell the form object which attributes on the model we want to expose.
-(I'm just going to put a couple in here, but you wouldn't bother using this library if this was all you had.)
+(In this example we have just one model and a couple of attributes, but you wouldn't bother using this library if this was all you had.)

 	class PreferencesForm < OnForm::Form
 	  attr_reader :customer